doriantaylor/sense-atlas-front-end/README.md

 In general the debugging sucks; I use `xsltproc` when the server is running on localhost (it won't work over HTTPS).
-Firefox emits `<xsl:message>` content to the /browser/ console (like the JS console but for the whole browser) but generally the debugging infrastructure for XSLT is poor.
-Stuff will just not work and not give any indication why.
+Firefox emits `<xsl:message>` content to the *browser* console (like the JS console but for the whole browser) but generally the debugging infrastructure for XSLT is poor.
+Most errors do not resolve in any meaningful way;
+processing will just stop and not tell you why.

 There also appears to be a bug in Firefox's XSLT processor that trips over empty attributes.
 You have to use `<xsl:attribute name="about"/>`